-Project #1: Multidisciplinary: Polyfunctional triazole ligands synthesized by green click chemistry for use in environmental remediation, Dr. Renee Henry (Bioinorganic) Dr. Allen M. Schoffstall (Organic) and Dr. Braun-Sand (Biophysical)
+Project #1: Multidisciplinary: Polyfunctional triazole ligands synthesized by green click chemistry for use in environmental remediation, Dr. Renee Henry (Bioinorganic), with Dr. Allen M. Schoffstall (Organic) and Dr. Braun-Sand (Biophysical)

 The EPA 2007 priority list of Superfund contaminants lists arsenic, lead and mercury as the top three of 275 hazardous substances.
 Unlike volatile organic compounds, metals are not removed from the environment by natural decay processes.
 Instead, these need to be removed from the environment to yield safer health and ecological conditions.
 This research project seeks to synthesize a novel polycarboxylate oligomer in order to bind and remove heavy metals from the environment.
 The oligomer can be recovered for re-use, which is a guideline set by the EPA for Sustainable Chemistry.
 The research goals of this project are to 1) synthesize triazole oligomers (Drs.
 Henry and Schoffstall) with multiple binding sites to remove metals from soil and water, and 2) separate and recover the oligomers from the complexes for reuse.
 We use green click chemistry to build new triazole systems.
 They are to be used in metal binding studies (Dr. Henry) and enzyme binding studies (Dr. Braun-Sand).
 These reactions are carried out in aqueous solvents at 60 oC using microwaves.